rosell-dk/webp-on-demand/README.md

 By appending `?reconvert` to your image url, you bypass the automatic routing to existing source files.

+As described in the install section, you can inspect 'X-WebP-On-Demand' header to detect which rewrite rules are triggered, if any.

 Is something not working?
 - Perhaps there are other rules in your `.htaccess` that interfere with the rules?
 - Perhaps your site is on Apache, but it has been configured to use *Nginx* to serve image files.
 You then need to reconfigure your server setup.
 Or create Nginx rules.
 There are some [here](https://github.com/S1SYPHOS/kirby-webp#nginx).